 Once your dog has learned the art of responding to his name, it is time to tell him what to do.
-In normal circumstance, your dog will have no training or different training all the same.
+In normal circumstances, your dog will have no training or different training all the same.
 The trick to make him understand that he is in a different environment is telling him to do certain things often.

 To successfully do this, you will need to showcase to him and tell him to do the same.
-For instance, if you want to teach him on how to greet people, you may put your hand out for him, or take his paw to show him what you mean.
+For instance, if you want to teach him how to greet people, you may put your hand out for him, or take his paw to show him what you mean.